 Acknowledgements:

-I thank Bob Grese Dr. Chris Dick andfor their thoughtful review of this manuscript.
+I thank Bob Grese , Dr. Chris Dick and two anonymous reviewers for their thoughtful review of this manuscript.
 Thanks to Bill Schneider of Wildtype Native Plant Nursery for his input on the native plant industry, and to Dr. Tony Reznicek of the University of Michigan Herbarium for his guidance on all things Carex.
 Thanks to Corrina Marshall for her assistance with the pollination manipulation trials and seed counting.
 A special thanks to Mike Palmer and the horticulture staff at the Matthaei Botanical Gardens for their support in taking care of the sedges used in this experiment.
 This research was supported by the University of Michigan’s Matthaei Botanical Gardens and Nichols Arboretum through a 2015 Winfred Chase Award.

 Figures:

-Figure 1: C. pensylvanica seed set was significantly higher in outcrossed flowers than in selfed flowers (P0.0)
+Figure 1: Mean value and standard error of seed set for C. pensylvanica inflorescences in 2015-16 in Ann Arbor, MI under obligate outcrossing and selfing experimental treatments.
+Seed set was significantly higher in outcrossed flowers than in selfed flowers (P=0.0068)

-Figure 2: No significant difference in seed weight (P= 0.719) was observed between outcrossing and selfing pollination treatments in C. pensylvanica
+Figure 2: Mean value and standard error of average seed weight (mg) for C. pensylvanica inflorescences in 2015-16 in Ann Arbor, MI under obligate outcrossing and selfing experimental treatments.
+No significant difference in seed weight (P= 0.748) was observed between outcrossing and selfing pollination treatments.

 References: